Herb

 Method

-Refrigerate in damp paper towels wrapped in plastic, or stems-down in water glass covered loosely
+Refrigerate in plastic bags, loosely wrapped in damp paper towels, or stems down in water glass covered with plastic bag

 Duration